1967 UCLA vs. USC football game: Aftermath

 Playing with badly bruised ribs and the cartilage injury, Beban passed for 301 yards.
 Simpson had a phenomenal run and finished with two touchdowns, 177 yards and 30 carries.
 Commenting on Beban's heroic effort playing through injury, Los Angeles Times columnist Jim Murray wrote, among other things, that he was "glad he didn't go to the opera after all", and if "Gary Beban wins the Heisman Trophy, they ought to fill it with aspirin."

 Keith Jackson, who was in his second year of ABC football broadcasting, narrating the taped highlights of the game, declared it many years later to be the greatest game he has ever seen.
 So did Giles Pellerin, a USC graduate who attended every game USC played from 1926 until his death at the 1998 USC-UCLA game at the Rose Bowl (797 straight games over 72 years).

 Both Beban and Simpson were featured on the cover of the November 20 issue of Sports Illustrated magazine.

-UCLA had still beat the point spread, as they were a three-point underdog despite being ranked No. 1.
+That issue went to press before the game.
+The November 27 issue of Sports Illustrated called it "The game of the year."
+In that article, Jim Murray was quoted as saying, "They should send the Heisman out here with two straws."